mozilla-spidermonkey/jsparagus/README.md

 *   Rust support is extremely rudimentary.

-*   No support for feedback from syntactic context to lexical analysis (selecting the lexical goal symbol).
+*   Support for feedback from syntactic context to lexical analysis (selecting the lexical goal symbol) is present in the Python version only, not yet in Rust.

     This is needed for resolving the conflict in the lexical grammar between RegExps and division operators, at least.
 It might also be